eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - Marketing promotion: In-depth cooperation with many well-known media, 100+ KOL volunteers, and 50+ communities

 **2nd Stage goal**
 - Product modules: Multiple modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
-Liquidity mining can also obtain different levels of rewards according to the user's pledge situation, bringing a new reward method for liquidity providers; NOAH equity proof can obtain more rewards in the pledge pool, and will destroy more NOAH, making NOAH more valuable; liquidity incentive allocation voting, which is a combination of Noah tokens and mining incentive governance; esNOAH unlocking, a current innovative unlocking and release method, can make Noah Swap lockup , transaction volume, token price, user activity, etc. continue to rise, entering the positive cycle of DeFi; the bribery function will attract more projects to establish liquidity in Swap, and at the same time bring more gameplay and benefits to users; equity bonus includes liquidity The addition of market-making rewards, staking rewards, voting governance benefits, handling fee rewards, and bribery rewards has further enriched Noah's DeFi gameplay.
+Liquidity mining can also obtain different levels of rewards according to the user staking situation, bringing a new reward method for liquidity providers; NOAH equity proof can obtain more rewards in the pledge pool, and will destroy more NOAH, making NOAH more valuable; liquidity incentive allocation voting, which is a combination of Noah tokens and mining incentive governance; NOAH unlocking, a current innovative unlocking and release method, can make Noah Swap lockup , transaction volume, token price, user activity, etc. continue to rise, entering the positive cycle of DeFi; the bribery function will attract more projects to establish liquidity in Swap, and at the same time bring more gameplay and benefits to users; equity bonus includes liquidity The addition of market-making rewards, staking rewards, voting governance benefits, handling fee rewards, and bribery rewards has further enriched Noah's DeFi gameplay.
 - Marketing: Noah main community attracts 10,000 people, and the daily online users breaks 2,000; the in-depth cooperation community reaches 50+, effectively covering 20,000 users; the number of Twitter followers pass 10,000.

 **Support needed**